hmc-cs111-spring2023/cs111-hw1-selimbayar/my-dsl.md

 _What is the name of the language?
 Link the name to its webpage (if appropriate)._

 The name of the language is BGD (BoardGameDescription).
-There is no official website for it but here is a link to a paper that describes it <https://essay.utwente.nl/79157/1/Schroten_BA_ewi.pdf> and here is a link for its GitHub <https://github.com/QWolf/BoardGameDescription/>
+There is no official website for it but here is a link to a paper that describes it: <https://essay.utwente.nl/79157/1/Schroten_BA_ewi.pdf> and here is a link for its GitHub: <https://github.com/QWolf/BoardGameDescription/>

 # Domain